muelphil/global-hotkey/README.md

 # `global-hotkey`

 `global-hotkey` is a Node.js module that allows you to register and handle global hotkeys on Windows.
 This module provides functionality to listen for key combinations and execute specified callbacks when the keys are pressed.
+This package allows to listen and override Windows specific hotkeys like Win+Space.

 ## Installation